archie426/UIU17/README.md

 I haven't tried this with Objects or Effects, as I've never done anything with them before I have no idea.

-Pro tip: Make a backup of your files before doing something that your not sure about
+Pro tip: Make a backup of your files before doing something that you're not sure about